 Surgery is carried out on a Day Case basis.
 It is usually performed under a General Anaesthetic (you are asleep) although it is possible to do under local anaesthetic (foot is numb).
-Cheilectomy surgery involves removing extra bone that forms around the joint.
+Surgery involves removing the remaining surfaces of the joint, placing the bone ends together and then fixing them with metal work (wires, screws, staples or plates).
+The bones takes about six weeks to knit together.
+The metal work is left in place.
+The joint will be completely stiff afterwards but will still bend at the end joint of your toe.